bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/README.md

 8. Custom mailers and third-party transport adapters remain supported even when they cannot provide SMTP-specific details.
 9. Every public addition follows `API_EXPANSION_WORKFLOW.md`; every substantial class follows `CODING_STYLE_GUIDE.md`.
 10. Each implementation starts with characterization or fault-injection tests and leaves the branch reviewable before commit.
+11. Before completing each step, review the [shared send-architecture infographic and its phase checklist](../docs/concurrency/inside-a-mail-send.md#phase-completion-check) alongside the concurrency catalogue.
+Update the master, website copy, and #722 embed together when their meaning changes; otherwise record an explicit unchanged review in the infographic ledger.
+Repeat this at every phase boundary and before release.

 ## Phases and steps